chili-publish/studio-sdk/examples/sdk/basic-typescript-example/README.md

 ## How to run

+### Prerequisites

+- npm or yarn
+- a webserver to serve your application

 ### Install dependencies

 First of all install the SDK with the packagemanager of your preference.
 Both NPM and Yarn are supported.